Maliau Basin Trek

 Sarawak, Sabah, Borneo

 This fascinating journey through rural and exotic Borneo offers a rich variety of wildlife, such as elephants, proboscis monkeys and, of course, orang-utan.
 Borneo tribes still practice ancient ways of life in harmony with their pristine surroundings, and rivers snake through the jungle past stunning caves, before finding the South China Sea at idyllic beaches.
-Start in Kuching Sarawak to Mulu caves and continue to the Tip of Borneo – Maliau Basin in north Sabah –and explore Borneo’s finest remaining wilderness.

 This comprehensive tour of Borneo starts in the capital of Sarawak, Kuching.
 Stay at the 4-Star Grand Margherita Hotel.
 Kuching’s only riverfront hotel and offers unrivalled views of the picturesque Sarawak River and of colourful Malay villages.